RI-SE/ATOS/doc/git-workflow/git_workflow.md

 ### Pull Request

-7. Open pull request into relevant branch7
+7. Open pull request into relevant branch
     - Write a descriptive title of task
     - Bullet points with descriptions of changes
     - assign one or two people to review changes.